ancasicolica/ZigBeeSiteSurvey/README.md

 #ZigBee Site Survey tool

 A node.js tool for ZigBee range measurements using a RapidConnect USB stick from MMB Networks.
-This tool is just a proof-of-concept an won't be maintained for a long time.
-If you want to build your own survey tool, just fork the project and create your logic.
+This tool was just a proof-of-concept and there were no intentions to maintain it for a long time.
+But whenever you create something others consider as useful, you can't hide...

 Please refer to the Github Page for more detailed information: http://ancasicolica.github.io/ZigBeeSiteSurvey/

 ## Licence
 The MIT License (MIT)

-Copyright (c) 2015 Christian Kuster
+Copyright (c) 2015 Christian Kuster, CH-8342 Wernetshausen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal